jonathan-robertson/days-of-the-week/README.md

 If you want to integrate this mod into any existing mod, you can still use the same format found in line 3 of `windows.xml` to update your own compass days value.

+> 🗺️ These optional short-dates are currently only available in English.

 ```xml
 [{daycolor}]{# localization('dayOfTheWeek' + (day-1)%7)}[-] {time}
 ```